Skip Ribbon Commands

 Interrupted studies status and compassionate late withdrawal

-It is important for a student who has been granted interrupted studies status to attempt the GAT in both academic years, particularly in the academic year they return to complete the study.
+It is important for a student who has been granted Interrupted Studies status to attempt the GAT in both academic years, particularly in the academic year they return to complete the study.

 If a student has been withdrawn from all VCE or scored VCE VET units at Units 3 and 4 levels before the GAT, they do not need to apply for an exemption from the GAT.
-A student who has been withdrawn after the GAT is not eligible to apply for an exemption from the GAT.
+A student withdrawn after the GAT is not eligible to apply for an exemption from the GAT.

 Interstate and overseas arrangements

-- are on an exchange program overseas
+• are on an overseas exchange program

-- are representing Australia in an official capacity, for example at a sporting, academic, military or cultural event
+• are representing Australia in an official capacity, for example, at a sporting, academic, military or cultural event

 Schools must submit an Application to sit VCE external assessments interstate or overseas form to the VCAA.